ballerina-platform/ballerina-lang/docs/lang-ref/packaging.md

 The Ballerina repository is a collection of Ballerina libraries.

-The language distribution ships with a built-in repository containing all the core language library (containing the `ballerina.*` packages) as well as third-party libraries.
+The Ballerina language distribution ships with a built-in repository containing all the core language libraries (containing the `ballerina.*` packages) as well as third-party libraries.
 The initial distribution only contains code from WSO2, but we expect that to change over time.

 In addition to the default repository, every developer can have a private repository.
-The default location of the private repository is `~/.ballerina` but can be changed by setting the BALLERINA_REPOSITORY environment variable.
+The default location of the private repository is `~/.ballerina`, but you can change the location by setting the BALLERINA_REPOSITORY environment variable.

 A repository is organized as follows: